Passing the source address to the backend

 Using EDNS Client Subnet

-In order to provide the downstream server with the address of the real client, or at least the one talking to dnsdist, the useClientSubnet parameter can be used when creating a new server.
-This parameter indicates whether an EDNS Client Subnet option should be added to the request.
+In order to provide the downstream server with the address of the real client, or at least the one talking to dnsdist, the useClientSubnet parameter can be used when creating a new server:

 The default source prefix-length is 24 for IPv4 and 56 for IPv6, meaning that for a query received from 192.0.2.42, the EDNS Client Subnet value sent to the backend will be 192.0.2.0.
-This can be changed with setECSSourcePrefixV4() and setECSSourcePrefixV6().
+This can be changed with setECSSourcePrefixV4() and setECSSourcePrefixV6():

-If the incoming request already contains an EDNS Client Subnet value, it will not be overridden unless setECSOverride() is set to true.
+If the incoming request already contains an EDNS Client Subnet value, it will not be overridden unless setECSOverride() is set to true:

 In addition to the global settings, rules and Lua bindings can alter this behavior per query: